asadqureshi12/cardiometabolic-deterioration/README.md

 ---

-## 12. Validation Approach
+## 13. Validation

-Four independent validation methods were applied.
+Four complementary validation and consistency analyses were applied.
 Given the WORSENING+UNSTABLE group contains 7 patients (CPL-010), no method achieves the n≥20 threshold required for directional statistical inference.
-The validation pipeline is documented as methodology infrastructure — demonstrating that the system is designed to be testable — not as predictive performance evidence.
+This is retrospective observational enrichment analysis, not prospective prediction modelling.
+The validation pipeline demonstrates that the system is designed to be testable and that its outputs are internally consistent — it does not constitute a performance benchmark.

 ```mermaid
 flowchart TD